apernet/OpenGFW/README.md

 #### Supported actions

 - `allow`: Allow the connection, no further processing.
 - `block`: Block the connection, no further processing.
-Send a TCP RST if it's a TCP connection.
 - `drop`: For UDP, drop the packet that triggered the rule, continue processing future packets in the same flow.
 For TCP, same as `block`.
 - `modify`: For UDP, modify the packet that triggered the rule using the given modifier, continue processing future